How to Secure MCP Servers in Your Organisation: A Guide for IT Admins

 4. Manage Secrets Properly

-• Use a secrets management platform (HashiCorp Vault, Azure Key Vault, AWS Secrets Manager) to store and rotate credentials, with MCP server configs referencing secret IDs rather than raw values.
+Use a secrets management platform (HashiCorp Vault, Azure Key Vault, AWS Secrets Manager) to store and rotate credentials, with MCP server configs referencing secret IDs rather than raw values.
+For OAuth-based integrations, use short-lived tokens and enforce re-authentication periodically.
+Audit which service accounts and API credentials have been issued for MCP use, and revoke any that are no longer active.

 5. Monitor MCP Activity Through Logs and SIEM